UniHomes guide to

 5Centre of everything

 You can find people from all four corners of the UK in Birmingham.
-Not only is it nestled in the heart of the West Midlands conurbation, surrounded by Walsall, Wolverhampton, Coventry and Solihull, it's also practically in the dead centre of England itself.
-Birmingham is therefore easily accessible from most areas of the country, which is why you can find people from all over the country making it their home.
+Not only is it nestled in the heart of the West Midlands conurbation, surrounded by Walsall, Wolverhampton, Coventry, and Solihull, it's also practically in the dead centre of England itself.
+Birmingham is therefore easily accessible from most areas of the country, including London, which is why you can find people from all over the country making it their home.

 New homes in Birmingham